-- Task-aware: Being aware of what needs to be done and how to carry out those tasks and responsibilities. - Others-aware: Able to connect with, encourage, and challenge people to fulfill their potential. - Challenge people to fulfill their potential.
-Self-aware: Consistently reflective and seeking feedback to increase levels of character, competency, credibility, and chemistry with others.
+- Others-aware: Able to connect with, encourage, and challenge people to fulfill their potential. - Self-aware: Consistently reflective and seeking feedback to increase levels of character, competency, credibility, and chemistry with others.

 CORE PROCESS

 Throughout your time as a student leader, and beyond, you will have many learning opportunities.
 You'll attend leadership workshops, business classes, and hear from professionals and alumni about what you can do to be successful.
 You may also experience challenges, for example maybe fewer members attend a meeting than planned, your social media post doesn't gain much traction, or maybe you don't do as well as you hoped in a competitive event.
 What will you do to reflect, apply, and take action so that you can learn and grow?